 Unless you add this durable provision, a power of attorney becomes ineffective once its grantor dies or becomes incapacitated.
 A durable power of attorney is a legal document that allows you to appoint an agent to represent you in financial matters in case you become mentally incapacitated.
-Heather Lynn Law firm in Rancho Cucamonga is here to help you prepare for all unfortunate realities.
+Law Offices of Heather L. Holmes in Rancho Cucamonga is here to help you prepare for all unfortunate realities.
 In the case you become incapacitated, you want someone you trust making these decisions for you.

 Any type of legal action should be carefully considered before taken.
 Here are some tips when choosing power of attorney for your investments.

 - No Pressure – Giving someone power of attorney gives them the power to make important financial decisions with your savings, and even make health care decisions in the event of incapacitation.
 Because this responsibility is so important, it must never be given under pressure.
 Don’t sign any contracts under strict time limits or before getting a second opinion.
 If you are looking for more information on the power of attorney, FINRA has a Securities Helpline for Seniors at 844-547-3577.

 - Trust – It is very important that you trust the person that you’re giving power of attorney to.
 Not only do you need to trust them, but they need to be aware of what kinds of decisions you would like made in any given situation.
 Remember, this is the person that might need to make important financial or healthcare decisions for you in an emergency.